baradzenka/OutlookTabCtrl/docs/README.md

 m_TabCtrl.Update();
 ````

 The `OutlookTabCtrl` class does not draw itself.
 To do this, inherit from the `OutlookTabCtrl::Draw` class and implement its functions.
 A pointer to `OutlookTabCtrl::Draw` must be passed to the control by calling the `SetDrawManager` function.
-The classes `OutlookTabCtrlCustomBase`, `OutlookTabCtrlCustom2`, `OutlookTabCtrlCustom3`, `OutlookTabCtrlCustom4` are ready-made implementations of the `OutlookTabCtrl::Draw` class.
+The classes `OutlookTabCtrlCustom1`, `OutlookTabCtrlCustom2`, `OutlookTabCtrlCustom3`, `OutlookTabCtrlCustom4` are ready-made implementations of the `OutlookTabCtrl::Draw` class.
 Each of them renders `OutlookTabCtrl` in its own style.
 The `OutlookTabCtrlEx` class helps you combine `OutlookTabCtrl` with the render class.
 For example, like this: `OutlookTabCtrlEx<OutlookTabCtrlCustom2> ctrl;` .

 The `OutlookTabCtrl::IRecalc` interface sets the sizes of the areas in the control.
 The `OutlookTabCtrl` class has its own `OutlookTabCtrl::IRecalc` implementation.
 But you can also make your own implementation of the `OutlookTabCtrl::IRecalc` interface and pass a pointer to it in the control using the `SetRecalcManager` function.